Quantum Correlations in the Minimal Scenario: Proofs

 \subsubsection{Classification of boundary points by rank}

-We now show the remainder of \reff{prop:Cpos}, the rank statements in \reff{prop:Cposb}, and the parametrization of boundary points in \reff{prop:paramExtbd}.
-Each of these propositions has items referring to different parts of the boundary.
-The proofs will be not be organized by these, but by the classification of \autoref{prop:boundary}.
-The ordering of these items was modified to give a better flow of the arguments. $C$ will be a matrix completion for $c$.
+We now show the rank statements in \reff{prop:Cposb}, and the parametrization of boundary points in \reff{prop:paramExtbd}.
+Rather than treating these separately, we prove them together, following the classification of boundary points in \autoref{prop:boundary}.
+We organize these items firstly by the options given in \autoref{lem:Qmc}, and secondly by $\rank C$, where $C$ is a matrix completion for $c$.
+Again, let us recall the projection $\pi:\Rl^6\to\Rl^4$ used in the proof of \autoref{lem:Qmc}.

-7pt {\bf \Qt6} $\,\Leftrightarrow\,$\ $\rank C$ may be $4$. \\ Any interior point $c$ can be written as a convex combination in which the origin $c=0$ has positive weight.
-There exists a matrix completion $C$ in which $\idty$ has a positive weight, so $C$ has full rank.
-Conversely, if $C$ has rank $4$, a small change of $c$ translates to a small change of $C$, leaving the other matrix entries unchanged.
-As full rank positive matrices are open, this will not lead out of $\Qm$.
-Hence $c$ is an interior~point.
+7pt {\bf \Qt6} $\,\Leftrightarrow\,$\ $\rank C$ may be $4$. \\ If $C$ has rank $4$, then so have the points in some open ball $\BB\ni C$.
+Since the projection is an open map, $\pi(\BB)$ is open.
+Hence $c=\pi(C)\in\pi(\BB)\subset\Qm$ is in the interior.
+For the converse note that, for any pair of interior points $c,c'$, we can write $c$ as a convex combination in which $c'$ has positive weight.
+Hence if $c'$ has a full rank completion, so does $c$, i.e., every interior point.
+(An explicit version of this, with $c'=0$, $C'=\idty$, was used in the beginning of the proof of \autoref{lem:Qmc}.)

-7pt {\bf \Qt5} $\,\Leftrightarrow\,$\ $c\in\partial\Qm$ and $\rank C=3$.\\ From now on all $c$ will be in the boundary, and so by \reff{lem:Qmc} $c$ has a unique completion $C$.
-Whenever one of the $\abs{c_{ij}}=1$, the $i^{\rm th}$ and the $(j+2)^{\rm th}$ rows/columns are equal up a sign, so the rank is reduced by $1$.
-Deleting one of these row/column pairs leaves a $3\times3$ correlation matrix, whose semidefiniteness describes the elliptope.
-This has full rank precisely in the interior.

-7pt {\bf \Qt3,\Qt2} $\,\Leftrightarrow\,$\ $c\in\partial\Qm$ exactly one, resp.\ two $\abs{c_{ij}}=1$. \\ From now on, we have $\rank C\leq2$, and so by \reff{lem:cosfromrank}(3), the matrix $C$ lies in the cosine-parametrized family shown in \eqref{eq:uniquecompletion}.
-If at least one $\abs{c_{ij}}$ equals $1$ then the point is in the boundary case of an elliptope.
-It is clear from the embedding of the elliptope into the cube that the non-classical points are exactly the ones that are not in another cube face.
-The edges lie in exactly $2$ cube faces.
-This directly translates to the corresponding angles in the parametrization being multiples of $\pi$, as claimed in \reff{prop:paramExt}.
+7pt From here to the end of this proof, $c$ will be in the boundary, and so $c$ has a unique completion $C$ by \reff{lem:Qmc}.
+In the twofold case distinction of \reff{lem:Qmc}~(3) we now begin with the first case, $c\in\partial\Ns$, so that for at least one pair $(i,j)$ we have $\abs{c_{ij}}=1$.
+Up to symmetry we can take $c_{11}=1$.
+Then the vector $(1,0,-1,0)$ is in the kernel of $C$, and, consequently rows/columns $1$ and $3$ of $C$ are proportional, and $\rank C\leq3$.